 - Twitter Cards

-Tweets with images get 18% more clicks compared to those without one, so make sure you take advantage of Twitter Cards to drive traffic to your site.
+According to a study by buffer, tweets with images get 18% more clicks compared to those without one, so make sure you take advantage of Twitter Cards to drive traffic to your site.
 With Twitter Cards, you can attach images, videos and media experience to your tweets, and you can even enable direct downloads and build call-to-action buttons into your tweets to drive more traffic.
-You can learn more about Twitter Cards here.

 - Killer Headlines